openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 This document describes the _Java Virtual Machine_ view of value classes.
-Note that this is not necessarily the same as the Java Language view; readers are advised to exercise care in drawing conclusions about the Java Language, from this document.
+Note that this is not necessarily the same as the Java Language view; readers are advised to exercise care in drawing conclusions, from this document, about the Java Language.

 ## Value classes and objects